Mcamin/Deploy-to-Production/README.md

 1) Download the zip file and extract to the location of choice

-2) Navigate to your Catalog/venv and edit the requirements.txt file to include the packages your app requires.
+2) Navigate to your Catalog/venv and add a requirements.txt file to include the packages your app requires or just install them manually.

 3) Rename the folder called Catalog to your app name.